sbohrIT/sbohr_IT_portfolio/Meta-Projects/USB Encryption/README.md

-USB Encryption Check & Force Encryption - Mac OS X
+Force USB Encryption - Mac OS X
 ===========================================================
 This AppleScript project is designed to detect and force encryption on external USB drives connected to a Mac.
 The script checks for the presence of a USB drive, determines if it is encrypted, and prompts the user to create a password if it is not.